 Biden sets 100-day COVID goals as cases pass 15M

-Biden formally introduced key members of his 'Health Team' that will lead his administration's response to the pandemic, including California's Attorney General Xavier Becerra as HHS secretary - and articulated three goals...
-BIDEN: "Masking, vaccinations, opening schools..." ...developed together with Dr. Anthony Fauci.
+Biden formally introduced key members of his 'Health Team' that will lead his administration's response to the pandemic, including California's Attorney General Xavier Becerra as HHS secretary… And articulated three goals - NAT POP -- BIDEN: "Masking, vaccinations, opening schools" - developed together with Dr. Anthony Fauci.

 I can't promise that.